Skip to content

 READ 60/min List reads

 Household roles (owner > admin > member): canManageHousehold and canManageMembers require owner or admin; canTransferOwnership is owner-only.
-Helpers live in server/lib/permissions.ts.
+Helpers live in apps/web/server/lib/permissions.ts.

 Offline groceries